 With the judgment and the declaration in hand, the foreign party must send them to the Brazilian diplomatic authorities for legalisation (obtaining the diplomatic stamp apostilling, as applicable).

-With the legalised (or apostilled) documents and their respective translations (made by Brazilian certified translators) ready, the foreign party must file recognition proceedings at the STJ.
+With the legalised (or apostilled) documents and their respective translations (made by Brazilian certified translators) ready, the foreign party must file recognition proceedings at the Superior Court of Justice.

-Upon filing, each request will be given its own file number and proceeding to the chambers of the President of the STJ, who will be the reporting judge.
+Upon filing, each request will be given its own file number and proceeding to the chambers of the President of the Superior Court of Justice, who will be the reporting judge.

 If the petition complies with the formal requirements, the Court will order that the Brazilian judgment debtor be served with a notice that a request for recognition of a foreign judgment has been filed, the Brazilian party will have time to respond, and the proceedings will follow its course.